History Files

 c.2800 - 2300 BC

 The Bell Beaker in late Neolithic Europe, and especially Southern Europe, is defined primarily by a widespread style of decorated drinking cup (beakers), this being the source of the culture's name.
-Its practitioners have also be labelled 'Bell Beaker Folk', especially in some earlier twentieth century works.
+Its practitioners have also been labelled 'Bell Beaker Folk', especially in some earlier twentieth century works (and 'Beaker folk' in a much-loved television drama of the 1970s!).

 Burials with these pots alongside the dead have been used by archaeologists to chart the growth and expansion of the Beaker folk.
-In many places the culture also introduced a few new weapon types (such as copper daggers and also including polished stone wrist-guards) which diffused through Europe alongside a new fashion in social drinking.
+In many places the culture also introduced a few new weapon types (such as copper daggers and also polished stone wrist-guards) which diffused throughout Europe alongside a new fashion in social drinking.

 In most places these styles were superimposed upon pre-existing archaeological cultures: this being the definition of an horizon, something which does not involve large-scale migration.